It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 We got 16 Republican candidates.

-I think that's the number, 15, 14, 40, whatever it is.
+I think that's the number, 15, 14, whatever it is.

-If every one of them would decide to run against her instead of each other during these primaries, do you every day can you imagine from 14 to 16 different people?
+If every one of them would decide to run against her instead of each other during these primaries, every day, can you imagine from 14 to 16 different people every day all the reasons why she's not qualified, all of the things in the past, one of the biggest tasks I think these candidates have, and we're going to find out who has guts and who doesn't.

-They have got to inform the millennial population of just who Hillary Clinton is.
+One of the tasks these guys have, women, the candidates, they have got to inform the millennial population of just who Hillary Clinton is because they haven't the slightest idea.

-They were not old enough or even alive, more likely not old enough to have a slightest idea.
+They were not old enough or even alive, more likely not old enough, to have a slightest idea.

 Constant adulation.